European route E16: Norway

+The E16 is 630 km long in Norway.
+The E16 has three end points, on the western end it meets the E39 in Bergen, near Hønefoss one spur turns south and meets the E18 at Sandvika, another spur goes east and meets the E6 at Gardermoen before continuing on to the Swedish border at Lundersæter.

 Sweden

 E16 is 360 km long in Sweden.
-E16 runs together with the E45 between Torsby and Malung, and with the E4 in Gävle.
+E16 runs starts at the border with Norway near Vittjärn and runs together with the E45 between Torsby and Malung.
+E16 ends in Gävle where it meets the E4.
 There is no customs control at the Norway-Sweden border (but there is video surveillance), meaning that transports needing to be declared for customs, including most lorries, must be pre-cleared.

 History

 The road number E16 was introduced in Norway in 1992, between Bergen and Oslo.
 The road Bergen–Oslo was called E68 in the old E-road system from 1950.
 In 1975, a new system was decided, where E16 only went through the United Kingdom (Londonderry–Edinburgh), and Bergen–Oslo was called E136.
 This was changed after several revisions of the agreement.

 In 2011, it was decided to extend E16 from the Oslo region eastwards through Kongsvinger, Torsby, Malung, Borlänge to Gävle in Sweden.
 The signposting took place in the autumn of 2012.

 A large road construction project was finished in 1992 when a new routing was opened almost all the way between Bergen and Voss.
 A further large project were the tunnels between Gudvangen and Lærdal which total around 43 km, including the Lærdal Tunnel (the world's longest road tunnel), finished in 2000.
 In 2003–2017, the road from Lærdal and over the mountain pass was improved with five new tunnels of over 1 km length, improving road quality and winter predictability.